 In truth, about 95% of all 401(k) investors pay plan fees, according to TD Ameritrade and FeeX.
 The average total annual cost of a 401(k) came in at 0.45%, or about $450 per $100,000 in plan assets.

 That’s serious money — a car payment or several weeks of groceries.
-Since it goes into an account you can’t readily access, it rarely has the same psychological impact as recurring obligations that shrink your checking balance.
+But since it goes into an account you can’t readily access, it rarely has the same psychological impact as recurring obligations that shrink your checking balance.

 All the same, it’s your money, and it’s worth every bit as much as the sums that do keep you up at night.
-Why wouldn’t you want to keep more of it in its rightful owner’s possession?
+Why wouldn’t you want to keep more of it in your possession?

 Thanks to retirement plan fee analyzer tools like Blooom, you can.
-Blooom and its ilk are for busy retirement investors who lack the time or attention to detail required to plumb the depths of their retirement plans, find where and how their money managers overcharge, and correct course.
+Blooom and its ilk are for busy retirement investors who lack the time or attention to detail required to plumb the depths of retirement plans held with wealth management giants like Fidelity and Vanguard, uncover where and how their money managers overcharge, and correct course.

 If you’re willing to do this tedious, time-consuming work on your own, you don’t need Blooom or anything like it.
 But if, like most retail investors, you barely have the time to stay on top of your daily obligations as is, take a closer look at Blooom’s capabilities, advantages, drawbacks, and overall suitability.